 Astana sits astride one of the ancient silk roads and is both a critical junction and stop within the European-Asian landmass and its vast rail networks.
-Astana’s International Railway Station is thus a place for special meeting and greeting.
+The concept for Astana’s International Railway Station was a place for special meeting and greeting.

 The nature of the place and structure should reflect the society that it is built in.
 A Green Cathedral of the Future.